dnephin/filewatcher/README.rst

 **Commands**

-Commands may include variables in the form ``${variable}`` which will be replaced with a value based on the filename that was modified.
+Commands may include variables in the form ``${variable}`` which will be replaced with a value based on the file that was modified.
 Supported variables are:

 * ``filepath`` - the relative path to the file that changed